4 Great Pens I Found at SM Bacoor

 - It has several color options.
 Pretty cool for Fountain Pens.

 - I loved the Petit 3 Fude Pen.
-I can write modern calligraphy more legibly.
+I can write a modern calligraphy more legibly.
 I think it is best for beginners like me.
 I tried Fudebyori and Graphic Art by Zig but I can’t manage writing with them properly.

 The only thing I didn’t like about the Petit Pens is the cap.
 Its cap is twisting a little when I write.
-I have to put the cap on its bottom to make the pen a little longer for better grip.
+I have to put the cap on its bottom to make the pen a little longer for a better grip.
 Otherwise, you’ll get a hard time writing with this pen because it’s too tiny.
 It’s more manageable to write with the cap even it is twisting somehow rather than no cap at all.

 Photos of the Pilot Petit 1 and 3: